Once Upon A February

 Speechless for a minute, he leaned in and pressed a kiss to the man's brow.
 Because on the inside he still was a Tarrant, he stole a second one from the perfect lips, too.
 Because no one could hear him, he softly added.
 "I love you."
 Because the temptation of those lips proved irresistible, he gave in and stole another kiss.

 The next morning, he awoke to the rise and fall of the hard pillow under his cheek.
-A lack of sound outside indicated that the storm was over even if only weak light of false dawn sneaked in through the thick midnight-blue curtains.
+The lack of sound outside indicated that the storm was over even if only weak light of false dawn sneaked in through the thick midnight blue curtains.
 He frowned and raised his head from Damien's chest to meet sparkling pools of hazel brown and a small smile playing upon warm lips.

 Realization hit with the force of a giant brick wall.
 Anger was quick to follow.

 "You're an idiot!"

 The smile grew wider.
 "Nothing new then.
 The lack of inventiveness on this part would be of concern were you somebody else."